Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 Including:

-Bank loans maturing more than 12 months after the reporting date
+Bank loans due for repayment more than 12 months after the reporting date

 511

-Loans maturing more than 12 months after the reporting date 512
+Loans due to be repaid more than 12 months after the reporting date 512

 Other long-term liabilities 520